Championship Manager (video game): Other versions

 In 1993, Intelek and Ubisoft used the Collyers' game code to produce a version for the French market, known as Guy Roux Manager (named after the legendary AJ Auxerre manager).
 It was fully localised for France and included the French first and second divisions as playable leagues, and all text and commentary in French.
 The Guy Roux Manager franchise has since become a very popular and long running franchise in France with games on many platforms.

 Also in 1993, the first Norwegian version was released; a year later, an Italian version.
 While the Norwegian version was very much similar to the English one, in the Italian version it was possible to substitute up to 4 players in any game and the transfer deadline occurred much earlier in the season.
 Both the Norwegian and Italian versions featured real named players though, adding to the popularity of the game.

 Development

-Electronic Arts reportedly turned down the chance to publish Championship Manager in 1992.
-Subsequently, the release of this first version of the game was not an outstanding success and sales were steady rather than spectacular.
-Reviews ranged from the encouraging to the dismissive.
+Paul, the older of the Collyer brothers, created a precursor to the game on a BBC Micro computer from their childhood home in rural Shropshire in 1983.
+"We didn’t even have Teletext back then as we had such a terrible TV signal..."I would listen to the radio to get the results, then type them in to the computer and it would update the league tables on the screen.
+That was my first venture into football programming".

-Even by early 1990s standards, the graphics of Championship Manager were primitive and there were many other management games available that were much more visually pleasing, such as Premier Manager and The Manager.
-Critics berated the lack of any real graphics, other than coloured text on top of a background image and the complete lack of any sound effects.
-Also, what became known as the "match engine" was very basic, consisting of a clock, 3 small meters showing each team's possession and lines of text commentary describing the match action.
-Rival game, The Manager, included a small screen showing TV-style clips of match action.
-Another drawback was the absence of real player names, as each team was populated with players generated at random by the computer.
+Electronic Arts reportedly turned down the chance to publish Championship Manager in 1992, as it did not feature enough "live action", with match commentary provided via a text interface.

-Sales
+Reception

-The game sold more than 5 million copies by 2004.
+The release of this first version of the game was not an outstanding success with sales at a reported 20,000.